jatinpassi/typescript-mongo/crud/update/updateOne/inc.md

     ---------------------------OR----------------------------

-## y, let’s say that the base unit of points a player can earn is 50.
+## let’s say that the base unit of points a player can earn is 50.
 We can use the "$inc" modifier to add 50 to the player’s score

 {
   "_id" : ObjectId("4b2d75476cc613d5ee930164"),